phil-blain/CICE-Consortium-CICE-wiki/Working-with-Sphinx-documentation.md

 On your local fork, when you modify RST and use it to generate HTML, the HTML files are created in the /doc/build/html/ directory and can be opened locally for review as you modify the documentation.

-For the CICE Consortium, the tested and vetted HTML pages brought in through successful Pull Requests are stored in the gh-pages branch of the repository and accessible from the URL to the linked, searchable User's Guide  on the [Main Wiki Page](https://github.com/CICE-Consortium/Icepack/wiki).
+For the CICE Consortium, the tested and vetted HTML pages brought in through successful Pull Requests are stored in the gh-pages branch of the repository and accessible from the URL to the linked, searchable User's Guide  on the main wiki page for [CICE](https://github.com/CICE-Consortium/CICE/wiki) or [Icepack](https://github.com/CICE-Consortium/Icepack/wiki).
 Note that gh-pages is an orphan branch (see below for details) of the repository and has *only* the Sphinx generated HTML documentation and nothing else.

 ## Steps for Modifying Documentation